 Favorite Ice Cream Flavor: Anything vegan, but especially vanilla

-Enriching lives in Central Minnesota through intentional, collaborative, and equitable action.
+Enriching lives in the Greater St. Cloud Region through intentional, collaborative, and equitable action.